ehmicky/log-process-errors/docs/API.md

 `async`/`await`).
 This is not necessary if logging is using streams (like [Winston](https://github.com/winstonjs/winston)).

-Duplicate events are only logged once (whether the `log` option is defined or not).
+Duplicate process errors are only logged once (whether the `log` option is defined or not).

 #### level